Positive Punishment Techniques And Their Effects

 - Natural Consequences: The natural consequences of your child’s actions can be a valuable teacher.
 These generally require no effort on your part, though consequences could range further than the immediate situation.
 For example, if your child refuses to study for a test, the natural consequence may be failing the test.
 However, your child may also do poorly in the class and be required to repeat the course if it becomes a pattern.

-Positive punishment on its own is generally not recommended as a discipline strategy, according to medical health professionals.
-By itself, this method can suppress adverse behaviors while providing no practical alternatives.
-Physical punishment is frequently part of this discipline method.
+Applying positive punishment on its own is generally not recommended as a discipline strategy, according to medical health professionals.
+By itself, this method can suppress adverse behaviors while providing no practical alternatives for a person’s behavior.
+Physical punishment or corporal punishment is frequently part of this discipline method.

-Additionally, too much punishment without a reward system in place may make your child feel they receive negative feedback no matter what they do, and they could stop trying.
+Excessive punishment or an unpleasant stimulus without a reward system or pleasant stimulus in place may encourage your child to interpret that they receive negative feedback no matter what they do, and they could stop trying.
 This may backfire, leading them to act out more and making positive punishment progressively less effective.
+It could also lead to mental health concerns* over time.
 It can be helpful to explain your expectations to your child and ensure they understand the rules and the consequences.

 You are generally your child’s first and most crucial teacher.
 Most children model their behavior after parents or guardians, according to recent studies.
 In addition to using positive punishment, it may be beneficial to model the behaviors you want to see, and your children will likely pick them up over time.